 Just relax!
 I had to tell myself that a load of times … and ask for help if you need it, that’s what friends are for.

 Were any of your family members or friends involved in the wedding and what were their contributions?

 Our wedding wouldn’t have happened without our friends and family!
 My mom made our cake, Luis’s mom sewed the flags for the ceremony and one of our closest friends was our photographer AND my make-up artist.
 My dad made the candles for our reception and another friend worked her “boere-meisie” connections to get us pincushion proteas when there were practically none left in the country.
 Yet another friend brought my shoes over from England with her to spare the risk of the SA postal service, and (as mentioned above) one of my favourite people in all the world was our officiant.

 Did your wedding preparations include any DIY projects?

 Practically the entire wedding besides the venue and catering was DIY.
-I made the bouquets, did the flower arranging for the reception, designed and printed the stationary and did my own hair.
-Luis was in charge of everything music and entertainment related.
+I made the bouquets, did the flower arranging for the reception, designed and printed the stationery and did my own hair.
+Luis was in charge of everything related to music and entertainment.